 Today we say goodbye to Alberobello and pedal to our lunch spot in Mottola, a charming Pugliese town.
-Mottola is located on a hill above the sea and has a view of the Gulf of Taranto and the green mountains of the high Sila; for this reason, the town is also called “the Balcony of Southern Apulia.”
+Mottola is located on a hill above the sea and has a view of the Gulf of Taranto and the green mountains of the high Sila; for this reason, the town is also called “The Balcony of Southern Apulia.”
 In the evening we’ll enjoy an interesting, hands-on mozzarella making demo and an exquisite dinner at the hotel, a restored Ducal villa built in honor of Isabella de’ Medici.

 Matera - 33

-We spin along the Murgia plain through a bucolic terrain of rolling fields of “
+We spin along the Murgia Plain through a bucolic terrain of rolling fields of “

-Today’s ride takes us to the countryside in the fertile Metaponto Valley where we’ll stop at a beautiful organic farm where our host Cinzia will proudly serve vegetables grown on their land.
+Today’s ride takes us to the countryside in the fertile Metaponto Valley where we’ll stop at a beautiful organic farm where our host Cinzia will proudly serve vegetables grown on her land.
 In the afternoon, you can opt to climb back or to take advantage of our van for the ride back to Matera.
 You will have some spare time for shopping before dinner at I Baccanti with typical Lucanian delicacies (Lucania was the ancient name of Basilicata).

 • All accommodations